Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Tensor products and cup products

 Hence we arrived at the desired conclusion that

 since $j(-j+1)=0\pmod 2$ and $|\Gamma'|=|\Gamma|+1$.

 {\bf Proof of Proposition~\ref{compatible-prop}.} To simplify the notations, in this proof, we set

 for a sequence of (positive) integers $n_1,\ldots,n_k$.
-Then the proposition follows from the commutativity of the following diagram.
+Then the proposition follows from the following commutative diagram, where the middle square's commutativity is due to that $\Delta$ is an operad map of degree zero.

-Here the top and bottom horizontal arrows are inclusions, the left vertical composition is by definition $\delta_{\Gamma'}$, while the right vertical composition is $\delta_\Gamma$.
-The commutativity of the top and bottom squares follows from Lemma~\ref{inclusion-lem}.
-The commutativity of the middle square follows from the Koszul sign convention together with the fact that $\Delta$ is an operad map (that is, it commutes with operadic composition $\circ_i$) of degree zero.
+Here the top and bottom horizontal arrows are inclusions.
+The left vertical composition is by definition $\delta_{\Gamma'}$, while the right vertical composition is by definition $\delta_\Gamma$.
+Furthermore, the commutativity of the top and bottom squares follows from Lemma~\ref{inclusion-lem}.
+The commutativity of the middle square is due to Koszul sign property.